If you don’t want to move home, equity release is a way to utilise some of the tax-free funds locked in your property.

 You don’t have to make any monthly repayments if you choose not to, and equity release plans have no set term.
-The plan is repaid usually when you, or the last remaining borrower, either passes away or goes into long-term residential care.
+The plan is usually repaid when you, or the last remaining borrower, either passes away or goes into long-term residential care.

 What can equity release be used for?